-Time Banks are systems of exchanging one service for another by using labor-time as a currency
+Time Banks are systems to exchange one service for another using labor-time as a currency.

-The Volunteer Labour Bank, later named the Volunteer Labor Network, became the hub a national network of time banks, expanding to the US in the 1980s.
-The organization attracted primarily middle-aged women in Japan often caring for their elders, and creating a space for them to organize mutual aid and to seek relief and support.
+The Volunteer Labour Bank later named the Volunteer Labor Network, became the hub a national network of time banks, expanding to the US in the 1980s.
+The organization attracted primarily middle-aged women in Japan who often cared for their elders and created a space for them to organize mutual aid and seek relief and support.

 Example Time Banks

 The Volunteer Labor Network | Timebanks USA | ASNTB | JCSA | NALC | Time Bank of India | ArchCare

 Time banks were designed to solve for underserved social safety nets in the US and Japan, but are now also used to support business ecosystems.
 In Los Angeles, the Arroyo SECO Network of Time Banks (ASNTB) established a dual-currency loan fund for members who wish to start a small business or a worker-owned cooperative.
 The fund lends money to ASNTB members through a financial partner, the Permaculture Credit Union.
 Members of the time bank then use time credits to pay associated loan-processing fees.
 In comparison to tech incubators where access to mentors and capital is often “free” but in the form of scouts on the lookout for future venture capital investments, ASNTB’s Local Economy Incubator matches borrowers with needed skills in business models, branding, and communications.